Topics

 Urology Tips for Primary Care

-Presented by Dr. Kishore Visvanathan
+Presented by Dr. Kishore Visvanathan, MD, FRCSC

 This session will help you provide your patients with full scope of primary care for common urology conditions, including erectile dysfunction, recurrent bladder infection in women, and lower urinary tract symptoms in men.